veniva/zcms/README.md

-To see list of features visit https://github.com/veniva/zcms/wiki
+To see list of features and install instructions please visit the [documentation page](http://zcms.readthedocs.org/en/latest/)
-To see how to install visit https://github.com/veniva/zcms/wiki/Installation

 To start a new project using composer run: